osvdel/DOFinanceBackupHelper/README.md

 - Importing a backup **overwrites** existing data in the same object stores.
 - Works only for the **same Dugout-Online script/database name ('DOFinanceDatabase')**.

+---

 ## 💡 How to use

 Once this script is active:

-1. Go to any Dugout-Online page.
+1. Go to any **Dugout-Online** page.
-2. Click the Tampermonkey icon → DO Finance Backup Helper 💾 Export DOFinanceDatabase → Downloads a .json backup file 📂 Import DOFinanceDatabase → Opens a file picker to restore it
+2. Click the **Tampermonkey icon → DO Finance Backup Helper**.
+   - 💾 **Export DOFinanceDatabase** → Downloads a `.json` backup file
+   - 📂 **Import DOFinanceDatabase** → Opens a file picker to restore it

-⚠️ After importing, reload the page to ensure the new data is loaded properly by your finance script.
+⚠️ **After importing**, reload the page to ensure the new data is loaded properly by your finance script.

 <img width="944" height="207" alt="image" src="https://github.com/user-attachments/assets/3dbc0b8e-6a8a-47bc-beea-30f56384a8d9" />